Sponging-house

+which was provided by one of the characters featuring in the 1892 book Round London: Down East and Up West, which was written by Montagu Williams (1835-1892), a London lawyer, to whom sponging-houses were well-known:

 The idea of the sponging-house was based on that of the sponge that gave it its name, which readily gives up its contents on being squeezed.
 In the sponging-house, debtors had any available cash squeezed out of them, partly to the creditor's benefit, but also to that of the bailiff who ran it.